 Gold has long been considered an investment asset with immense economic stability, so many individuals seek to add gold as part of their retirement portfolios.
 One frequently-asked question regarding IRAs holding gold investments and whether this type of gold holding could potentially increase returns is whether these accounts allow gold investments.
-We will explore this topic thoroughly in this guide by looking at different IRA types which allow this type of holding; any potential rules and regulations surrounding such investments as well as the advantages and disadvantages of including gold in your retirement portfolio.
+We will explore this topic thoroughly in this article by looking at different IRA types which allow this type of holding; any potential rules and regulations surrounding such investments as well as the advantages and disadvantages of including gold in your retirement portfolio.

 Types of IRAs

 Investors have access to several different kinds of Individual Retirement Accounts (IRAs), including Traditional IRAs, Roth IRAs, SIMPLE IRAs and SEP IRAs.
 Traditional and Roth IRAs are the most prevalent varieties, available to individual investors; SIMPLE and SEP IRAs were designed specifically for small businesses or self-employed individuals.
 All IRAs can hold gold; however, their rules and regulations will depend on both their type and custodian managing the account.

 Gold IRAs, also referred to as Precious Metals IRAs or Self-Directed IRAs, are specific types of retirement accounts designed specifically to hold physical gold or other precious metals, such as silver, platinum and palladium.
 Since these IRAs are self-directed accounts with more control given to investors regarding investment choices including holding physical precious metals within them.

 Establishing a Gold IRA requires opening an account with a qualified custodian who specializes in handling precious metal investments, like gold.
 It’s crucial that your custodian meets IRS rules when handling gold investments as they will ensure compliance.